kasslent/clc-digital-skills/_lessons/module-2.2.md

   <p>Auto aligned!</p>
 </div>

-  `div{
+    div{
       background: lightblue;
       width: 600px;
-  }`
+    }

 <br>
 Notice how the background colour only extends the set width of the element?
 What if you want to auto align only the content, and have different background colors or images?
-In the example below, notice that content stays in the middle but the background styles expand the width of the page?
+In the example below, notice that content stays in the middle, but the background styles expand the width of the page?

 ![]({{ site.img }}/module3/content-align.jpg)